Halloween: Christian observances

 The Vigil of All Hallows is being celebrated at an Episcopal Christian church on Hallowe'en.

 On Hallowe'en (All Hallows' Eve), in Poland, believers were once taught to pray out loud as they walk through the forests in order that the souls of the dead might find comfort; in Spain, Christian priests in tiny villages toll their church bells in order to remind their congregants to remember the dead on All Hallows' Eve.
 In Ireland, and among immigrants in Canada, a custom includes the Christian practice of abstinence, keeping All Hallows' Eve as a meat-free day and serving pancakes or colcannon instead.

 The Christian Church traditionally observed Hallowe'en through a vigil.
 Worshippers prepared themselves for feasting on the following All Saints' Day with prayers and fasting.
 This church service is known as the Vigil of All Hallows or the Vigil of All Saints; an initiative known as Night of Light seeks to further spread the Vigil of All Hallows throughout Christendom.
 After the service, "suitable festivities and entertainments" often follow, as well as a visit to the graveyard or cemetery, where flowers and candles are often placed in preparation for All Hallows' Day.
 In England, Light Parties are organized by churches after worship services on Halloween with the focus on Jesus as the Light of the World.
-In Finland, because so many people visit the cemeteries on All Hallows' Eve to light votive candles there, they "are known as valomeri, or seas of light".
+In Finland, where the Evangelical-Lutheran branch of Christianity is the dominant faith, because so many people visit the cemeteries on All Hallows' Eve to light votive candles there, they "are known as valomeri, or seas of light".

 Today, Christian attitudes towards Halloween are diverse.
 In the Anglican Church, some dioceses have chosen to emphasize the Christian traditions associated with All Hallows' Eve.
 Some of these practices include praying, fasting and attending worship services.